NOTE: This story was updated and all information is current as of July 2014!

 These days, Vienna is once again single and living in Florida (and enjoying her new nose).
 She opened a clothing store called Vixen Boutique in January 2012 but it closed after only a year in business.
 She now works as a hiring manager and PR rep for a software company.

 (Photos: ABC, Twitter)

 (Season 15: Brad) Emily Maynard

 THEN: Americans (and Brad Womack) were smitten with Southern belle Emily as soon as they met her.
 Brad fell hard for Emily, proposing to her at the end of Season 15 in the spring of 2011.
 By the time the “After the Final Rose” special filmed, the couple had already broken up several times.
 In July 2011 they called it quits for good.
 Emily sat down with Chris Harrison for a special interview to discuss what went wrong with the relationship.
 She went on to star on ‘The Bachelorette’ and chose Jef Holm.
 They became engaged but their relationship only lasted a few months.

 TODAY: Emily is still living in North Carolina with her daughter, Ricki.
 She is currently working on opening a children’s store in Charlotte, North Carolina, and runs a fashion blog.
 In January 2014, she announced that she was engaged (for the fourth and hopefully final time) to Tyler Johnson, a guy she started dating after her engagement to Jef ended.
-The couple has yet to announce a wedding date.
+The couple married in June 2014.

 (Season 16: Ben) Courtney Robertson